Emotional Intimacy in Marriage

 To keep feelings of love flowing in a relationship, it's necessary to express appreciation and admiration to your partner on a daily basis.
 Often times, we think of things that we admire or appreciate about our partner, but don't verbalize those thoughts.
 It's important to express these thoughts out loud to our partner.
 This helps to nurture feelings of love and connection in the relationship that can buffer difficult moments or disagreements.

-I encourage you to incorporate these small behaviors into your daily routine with your partner and see the profound effect they can have.
-For more information on creating emotional intimacy in your marriage, check out the book The Seven Principles for Making Marriage Work.
+So, my prescription for your marriage today is to incorporate these small behaviors into your daily routine with your partner and see the profound effect they can have.